shariqriazz/llms-txt-mcp/README.md

 1. Clone the repository:
     ```bash
     git clone <repository-url>
-    cd ragdocs-mcp-new # Or your local directory name
+    cd llms-full-mcp-new # Or your local directory name
     ```
 2. Install dependencies (using Bun is recommended):
     ```bash